geraveoyomama/sconce/README.md

 Welcome to Sconce!

+This repos contents are designed to work in an automated environment of updates, reboots and recovery.
+It is not designed for babysitting.

 This repo is currently in transition from debian 12 to debian 13 as its running environment.
 In the container its still deb12

 Tested to work with SE 1.205+.